What Is ‘Reasonable Security’?

 No matter your level of risk assessment experience, CIS RAM offers multiple benefits, including:

 - Helps organizations prioritize and implement CIS controls reasonably.

 - Provides a method to develop risk criteria that meet the standard of due care as expected by the appropriate authorities.

 - Creates consensus among interested parties.

 - Provides instructions, worksheets and exercises to guide you through your risk assessment; three different sets of materials support tiers of risk maturity found in the National Institute of Standards and Technology (NIST) Cybersecurity Framework.

 - Integrates with the CIS Community Attack Model to model complex threats.

 Risk analysis helps shape and customize controls to address the internal and external challenges that organizations face.
 Too often, organizations rely solely on gap assessments to determine the severity of their vulnerabilities, but remediating all gap assessment deficiencies can lead to over-securing and over-investing.

-On the other hand, remediating the risks identified through a CIS RAM assessment results in the security you need for the investment you can afford.
-CIS RAM enables you to apply exactly the right amount of security — not too much, not too little — while striking a balance between staying safe and ensuring that your organization can conduct business as usual.
+Remediating the risks identified through a CIS RAM assessment results in the security you need for the investment you can afford.
+CIS RAM enables you to apply exactly the right amount of security — not too much, not too little — striking a balance between staying safe and ensuring your organization can conduct business as usual.